 How to calculate pulley torque?

-To calculate a pulley torque, first determine the force acting on the pulley.
-This is usually calculated using the motor force acting on the pulley.
-For this problem, the force is calculated to be 200 N.
+To calculate a pulley torque, first determine the net tangential force acting on the pulley (often the difference between the tight-side and slack-side belt tensions).
+For this problem, the net tangential belt force is 200 N.

 Next, determine the radius of the drive pulley.
-In this problem, the drive pulley is measured to be .35 m.
+In this problem, the drive pulley radius is measured to be 0.35 m.

 Next, determine the efficiency of the system.
-This is the approximate efficiency rating of the belt-drive system after taking into account friction and losses in the transferring of force from the motor to the pulley or vise versa.
-We will use a conservative .75 for this problem.
+This is the approximate efficiency rating of the belt-drive system after taking into account friction and losses in the transfer of power from the motor to the pulley (or vice versa).
+We will use a conservative 0.75 (75%) for this problem.

 Finally, calculate the pulley torque using the formula: